Sun Devil Compliance

 Name, image, likeness (NIL)

-NCAA rules allow student-athletes to be compensated for using their names, images or likenesses.
-An “NIL activity” is any business activity in which student-athletes are compensated for using the student-athlete's NILs.
-Examples include personal athletically- or non-athletically-related businesses, social media influencing, promotional appearances, camps, lessons and autograph sessions.
+NCAA rules allow student-athletes to be compensated for using their names, images or likenesses (NIL).
+An “NIL activity” is any business activity in which student-athletes are compensated for using the student-athletes’ NILs.
+Examples include personal athletically- or non-athletically-related businesses, social media influencing, promotional appearances, camps, lessons, and autograph sessions.

 Preliminary injunction relating to recruitment of prospects for NIL purposes